FeliciaN7333/application-support-portfolio/README.md

 This repository contains simulated work samples modeled after internal application support workflows for a fictional expense application called SpendWise, including ticket triage, SQL-based troubleshooting, escalation preparation, and knowledge base documentation.

-It is designed to demonstrate a structured approach to issue triage, investigation, documentation, and escalation
+It is designed to demonstrate a structured approach to issue triage, investigation, documentation, and escalation.

 ---